 You may apply for early payment of your Deferred Pension at any time from age 55 onwards, provided you have accrued 5 years Qualifying Service (or if your Qualifying Service plus the time since you left active service is at least 5 years).

-If you draw your benefits before your Normal Retirement Date your pension will be revalued to the date of your actual retirement in the way described under 'Revaluation and Pension Increases' on page 28.
+If you draw your benefits before your Normal Retirement Date your pension will be revalued to the date of your actual retirement in line with the annual rise in inflation up to a maximum of 5% pa compound, or such other amount as prescribed by legislation.
+It will then be reduced as set out on page 17 to reflect the earlier payment date.

-Once in payment your pension will continue to increase in line with the RPI up to maximum of 5% pa in any one year for pensions accrued prior to 6 April 2005 and up to a maximum of 2.5% pa for pensions accrued thereafter (or such other amount as prescribed by legislation).
+Once in payment your pension will continue to increase in line with inflation up to maximum of 2.5% pa in any one year (or such other amount as prescribed by legislation).